-After researching this topic and learning the reasons behind it, it seems that the highest priority that comes to an engineer’s mind is the need to anonymize potentially sensitive data to avoid the possibility of sensitive data leakage.
-Another potential problem is that even partially ‘anonymized’ datasets that don’t have any kind of personal data can reveal personal information when under an effective attack.
-Here’s why:
+After researching this topic and learning the reasons behind it, it seems that the highest priority on an engineer’s mind is the need to anonymize potentially sensitive data to avoid the possibility of sensitive data leakage.
+Another potential problem is that even partially ‘anonymized’ datasets that do not have any kind of personal data can reveal personal information when under an effective attack.

-The presence of personally identifiable information (PII).
-As its name would give away, by using this data we can uniquely identify the person (e.g. passport ID, national ID, tax ID).
-When performing any type of anonymization (anonymization types will be given in more detail later) this data is often removed or replaced with a form random strings.
+The Presence of Personally Identifiable Information (PII): As the phrase suggests, by using this data we can uniquely identify the person (e.g. passport ID, national ID, tax ID).
+When performing any type of anonymization (anonymization types will be mentioned in more detail later) this data is often removed or replaced with random strings.

-Sensitive Information.
-This information doesn’t reveal any personal data, but contains the data about the person, which should be protected (e.g. HIV status);
+Sensitive Information: This information does not reveal any personal data but contains data about the person which should be protected (e.g. HIV status).

-Quasi-Identifiers (QI).
-These records also don’t reveal PII on their own but combined with other information can be used to uniquely identify a person.
-For instance, ZIP code can not identify a person on its own, but the combination of state, gender and ZIP code can do it.
+Quasi-Identifiers (QI): These records also do not reveal PII on their own but combined with other information can be used to uniquely identify a person.
+For instance, a Zip Code cannot identify a person on its own, but the combination of state, gender and a Zip Code can do it.